zjfong/angular-custom-directives/readme.md

 This is awesome.
 This is a great, reusable component.
 Except for _one_ thing.

-#### 4. `directive.scope`
+#### 4. `scope`

 If you notice, our template uses ``{{card.question}}`` inside it.
 This obviously works perfectly - we're geniuses.
-But what if we wanted to render a card somewhere outside of that `ng-repeat`, where `card in cards.all` isn't a thing.
+But what if we wanted to render a card somewhere outside of that `ng-repeat`, where `card in cardsCtlr.questionList` isn't a thing.
 What if we want to render a one-off card, reusing our awesome new directive elsewhere?
 Isn't that part of the point?

 It sure is.
 We're lacking a precise scope.